If you’re thinking about moving overseas in retirement, one of the most important considerations will be what to do with your UK pension:

 Can I retire tax free to Portugal?

-In Portugal, qualifying expats can take their UK pension and pay absolutely no tax on it for the first 10 years.
+In Portugal, qualifying expats can pay no tax on their UK pension for the first 10 years.

 This would apply even if you were to withdraw large lump sums.
 Whereas in the UK, if you withdraw anything over the first 25% of your pot, it is taxed as income at your highest rate.

-This is all possible thanks to a Non-Habitual Residency Regime that was introduced in 2009.
+This is all possible thanks to Portugal’s Non-Habitual Residency Regime that was introduced in 2009.

 The Portuguese government attempted to encourage those of independent financial means to come and live in Portugal and spend their wealth locally.